Flory–Fox equation: Overview

 where T_{g,∞} is the maximum glass transition temperature that can be achieved at a theoretical infinite molecular weight and K is an empirical parameter that is related to the free volume present in the polymer sample.
 It is this concept of "free volume" that is observed by the Flory–Fox equation.

 Free volume can be most easily understood as a polymer chain's "elbow room" in relation to the other polymer chains surrounding it.
 The more elbow room a chain has, the easier it is for the chain to move and achieve different physical conformations.
 Free volume decreases upon cooling from the rubbery state until the glass transition temperature at which point it reaches some critical minimum value and molecular rearrangement is effectively "frozen" out, so the polymer chains lack sufficient free volume to achieve different physical conformations.
 This ability to achieve different physical conformations is called segmental mobility.

 A polymer chain (represented by the white circles) exhibits more free volume (represented by the gray shading) at the ends of the chain than from units within the chain.

 Distribution of the associated free volume along polymer chain in the presence of plasticizer as shown by recent molecular simulation study.

 Free volume not only depends on temperature, but also on the number of polymer chain ends present in the system.
 End chain units exhibit greater free volume than units within the chain because the covalent bonds that make up the polymer are shorter than the intermolecular nearest neighbor distances found at the end of the chain.
 In other words, chain end units are less dense than the covalently bonded interchain units.
 This means that a polymer sample with low polydispersity and long chain lengths (high molecular weights) will have fewer chain ends per total units and less free volume than an equivalent polymer sample consisting of short chains.
 In short, chain ends can be viewed as an "impurity" when considering the packing of chains, and more impurity results in a lower T_{g}.
-Recent computer simulation study showed that the classical picture of mobility around polymer chain can differ in the presence of plasticizer, especially if molecules of plasticizer can create hydrogen bonds with specific sites of the polymer chain, such as hydrophilic or hydrophobic groups.
+A recent study that utilized computer simulations showed that the classical picture of mobility around polymer chain can differ in the presence of plasticizer, especially if molecules of plasticizer can create hydrogen bonds with specific sites of the polymer chain, such as hydrophilic or hydrophobic groups.
 In such a case, polymer chain ends exhibit only a mere increase of the associated free volume as compared to the average associated free volume around main chain monomers.
 In special cases, the free volume around hydrophilic main chain sites can exceed the free volume associated to the hydrophilic polymer ends.